skovachev/HackBulgaria-NodeJS-1/week6/2-HTTP-Proxy/README.md

 #Simple proxy server

 This task was to create a simple proxy server.
+The server manages cookies sent from target URLs and makes sure these are sent when needed.
+Furthermore, all links in the target websites are modified to also go through the proxy.

 For full description of the tasks click [here](Task.md).